holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/02_problem_sets/lesson_plan.md

 - Review
     - Lists, sets, maps
     - Have them read/talk about `javascript_sets` blog post
+        - Languages are similar
+            - Remember from beginning of class
+        - Thoughts on syntax
 - Critique a TIL
 - Class coding
     - "dictionary count" pattern
-- Power of Dictionaries
+- Power of dictionaries:
-    - Can basically represent all the others
+    - Dictionaries as objects
+    - Do people as dictionaries
+        - `eric = {"profession": "teacher", "location": "chicago"}`
+    - Stress that's why they're so powerful
-- Work on problems 0 - 7
+- Work on problems 0 - 6

 ## Homework

 - TIL entry about five methods of the `set` data structure
-- Problems 0 - 7 of Data Structure Wheaties
+- Problems 0 - 6 of Data Structure Wheaties